CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-not-exist-block.md

 ### Waiting For a Key in a Collection That Does Not Exist

-When trying to wait for a [Key][Key Property] contained in a collection that does not exist, it is treated the same as when a key does not exist in a collection; see example [Wait For Key To Not Exist][Key does not exist].
+When trying to wait for a [Key][Key Property] contained in a collection that does not exist, it is treated the same as when a key does not exist in a collection; see example [Wait For Key To Not Exist][Wait For Key To Not Exist].

 ### Case Sensitivity